Why Hire a Real Estate Agent When You’re Selling or Buying

 Other expenses that can be negotiated down include home warranty premiums, repair costs, and cosmetic updates to the home.
 The buyer can also opt to pay their own closing costs.

 “As a Realtor, we’re required to have the best interests of our clients in mind and work as their advocate,” says Dovenbarger.
-“So every time we strike a deal we’re looking out for the best interests of our client; that’s our fiduciary responsibility to look out for your best interest.”
+“So every time we strike a deal, we’re looking out for the best interests of our client.
+That’s our fiduciary responsibility to look out for your best interest.”

 Why hire a real estate agent if you’re buying

-1. Has access to off-market listings
+1. Connect with off-market listings

 If you prefer a non-traditional route to buying a home, you can purchase a house off-market rather than buying a home on the open market.
 Well-connected agents have a list of sellers for off-market sales, also known as office exclusives, for the following reasons: